Towers will be built, creeps will be destroyed,

 but victory ... must be earned!Enter The Forums

 Evan started developing Element TD back in 2006.
 He began with the goal of producing a quality tower defense for WarCraft 3.
 His ambitions quickly grew after seeing the immense popularity enjoyed by Element TD.
-Evan's vision continues to lead the game a decade later with multiple versions under development.
-By day he is a software developer, by night he is a game designer.
+Evan's vision continues to lead the studio a decade later with multiple games under development.
+By day he is a software engineer, by night he is a game designer.
 Evan is also a political junkie and a world traveler.

 Song has been a fanatic gamer ever since he got his first PC.
 He was an Electronic Engineering major until he stumbled upon Unity and game developing during his last year at university.
 Since then he has been spending his time working on various Unity related projects, trying to make his mark on the game industry.
 His works include TowerDefense-ToolKit and TurnBased-ToolKit in the Unity Asset Store.
 He spends his time working on his own indie game MechCorp in addition to Element TD.
 Although he doesn’t game much now, Song still loves to occasionally indulge himself in a gaming spree that can last for days.